mierau/gamekid/README.md

 2. [Sideload](https://play.date/account/sideload/) the resulting pdx on your Playdate.

 ## Install Games
+The Game Boy has a bustling homebrew community.
+There are various sources online, but [Itch](https://itch.io/games/tag-gameboy/tag-homebrew) or [Homebrew Hub](https://gbhh.avivace.com/games) seem to be a good places to start.
 1. Reboot your Playdate into Data Disk mode (Settings > System > Reboot to Data Disk).
 2. Connect your Playdate to your computer.
 3. Copy your .gb files into the `*.gamekid/games` folder.